 Tecuani (MH648r)

-This black-line drawing of the simplex glyph for the personal name Tecuani ("People-Biter" or "Wild Animal") is attested here as a man's name.
-The glyph shows a profile view of the head of a ferocious wild animal in profile and facing right.
+This black-line drawing of the simplex glyph for the personal name Tecuani (literaly, "People-Biter," or "Wild Animal") is attested here as a man's name.
+The glyph shows a profile view of the head of what could be a wild animal in profile and facing right.
 The animal's eye is open, his red tongue protrudes, and his sharp teeth are very visible.
 His coat is spotted like a jaguar's.

 Stephanie Wood

-Jaguar is often the contemporary translation for tecuani.
+Jaguar is often the contemporary translation for tecuani, and most glyphs show animals that look like jaguars.
+Ocelotl is another name for jaguar, and glyphs of the ocelotl are very similar to glyphs for the tecuani.
 An occupation for this man named Tecuani appears in the gloss.
 He is a tecpanpixqui, a guardian over twenty tribute payers (taxpayers).

 Stephanie Wood